-Skillshare welcomes classes that teach students how to use Adobe products such as Adobe Photoshop, Illustrator, or After Effects.
-If you’re teaching about any Adobe product, you’ll need to keep in mind a few rules from Adobe related to the use of Adobe trademarks.
+Skillshare welcomes classes that teach students how to use Adobe products such as Adobe Photoshop, Illustrator, After Effects, Premiere, or Fresco.
+If you’re teaching about any Adobe product, you’ll need to keep in mind a few guidelines from Adobe related to the use of Adobe trademarks.

 Adobe trademarks refer to things like the names of Adobe products (e.g. “Adobe Photoshop”), as well as Adobe product imagery and logos.
 By following Adobe’s rules below when using Adobe trademarks, you do not need to get any special permissions from Adobe before publishing your class: